ryanallen/words-of-my-perfect-teacher/README.md

 <sup>* The butter does not stick to the hair.
 Only the empty impression of the hair remains.</sup><br>

 Your dearly beloved body, too, is going to be left behind.
-This same body that was wrapped up during life in silk and brocades, that was kept well filled up with tea and beer, and that once looked as handsome adn distinguished as a [god](#gods), is now called a corpse, and is left lying there horribly livid, heavy and distorted.
+This same body that was wrapped up during life in silk and brocades, that was kept well filled up with tea and beer, and that once looked as handsome and distinguished as a [god](#gods), is now called a corpse, and is left lying there horribly livid, heavy and distorted.
 Says [Jetsun Mila](#jetsun-mila):

 > This thing we call a corpse, so fearful to behold,
 Is already right here&mdash;our own body.